liferay-search/liferay-docs/en/deployment/articles-dxp/08-lcs/06-lcs-troubleshooting.markdown

 If your server's LCS connection is interrupted, the server continues to run and enters a grace period that lasts for up to 30 days to allow for reconnection.
-During this grace period, @product@ displays a warning message to administrators.
+During this grace period, @sharepoint@ displays a warning message to administrators.
 Upon seeing this message, administrators should contact Liferay Support and follow the troubleshooting steps below.
 LCS automatically restores your server's activation upon reconnection (you shouldn't need to restart the